Ask the Nutritionist: Celiac Disease, Gluten Sensitivity or Wheat Allergy?

 With a wheat allergy, your body produces antibodies when you ingest wheat in general versus having a response specifically to gluten, and symptoms may include hives, itching, diarrhea or even anaphylaxis.
 A gluten sensitivity is usually diagnosed after ruling out celiac and a wheat allergy, and symptoms are similar to those for celiac but without the intestininal damage.

 Think you have one of these conditions?
 Eliminate wheat and/or gluten from your diet for several weeks, then slowly reintroduce it and see how you fare.
-If symptoms appear, consider seeing a nutritionist or physician for further analysis.
+To ensure you're getting essential nutrients, try our gluten free supplements, which are designed to give your body all essential vitamins and minerals in a gluten-free form.

 Written by Jessie R. Shafer for Oxygen Magazine and legally licensed through the Matcha publisher network.
 Please direct all licensing questions to legal@getmatcha.com.